Khulud-Alsharqawi/app_test/README.md

 # app_test
-This app for represent the Countries with thir flage
+This app for represent the Countries with their flages.